 Further assume you’ve purchased a $1,000,000 apartment house, broken that price down into $200,000 of land (which you can’t depreciate) and $800,000 of building (which you are depreciating).
 Further assume that you have “half depreciated” the building: to date you’ve deducted $400,000 of depreciation.

-In the case, the depreciable basis value that plugs into your Section 199A calculation equals $800,000.
+In the case, the depreciable basis value that plugs into your Section 199A calculation while you own the first building equals $800,000.
 You ignore the depreciation, as noted earlier.

 Note: I’m only saying you’re trading one $2 million building for another $2 million building to keep the example a little cleaner.

 And so there you see the conundrum.
-Yes, a Sec.
-1031 exchange allows an investor to delay paying income taxes.
+Yes, a Section 1031 exchange allows an investor to delay paying income taxes.